 2. Creates a Healthier Ecosystem

-That being said, packing too many fish in one aquarium is the opposite of healthy.
+However, packing too many fish in one aquarium is the opposite of healthy.
 Instead, you want to select the right amount of fish based on the size of your aquarium for the best results.

 3. Replicates the Crayfish’s Natural Habitat

-Can Crayfish be Tank Mates with Other Crayfish?
+Can Crayfish Be Tank Mates with Other Crayfish?